Erik Palmer-Brown: International career

+2013–2017: Youth level

 Palmer-Brown has represented the United States at the U-15, U-17, U-18, and U-20 levels.
 He has made 6 appearances for the U-18 team up to this point, scoring his first goal for the team in a 1–0 win over the Czech Republic.
 In 2015, he was called to the roster that played in the 2015 FIFA U-20 World Cup.

 As captain, Palmer-Brown won the 2017 CONCACAF U-20 Championship with the United States.
 He was awarded the Golden Ball Award by CONCACAF as the best player of the tournament, playing the defensive midfield position.
 Palmer-Brown then played in central defense for the United States at the 2017 FIFA U-20 World Cup, and was named to the Best XI of the Tournament by both Squawka and Scouted Football.

+2018: Debut

 On May 28, 2018, Palmer-Brown made his senior national team debut in a 3–0 win against Bolivia.